SAP-archive/cloud-sample-spaceflight-hana/docs/ex3_no_stops_calc_view.md

 1. Click on the main Projection and select the "Mapping" tab at the top of the detail pane.

     Notice that `Projection_1` is now the data source rather than the underlying database table.
 This means that we are now looking at only those fields that have been "projected" from the underlying database table through whatever rules and conditions exist in `Projection_1`.
-In this case, we are looking at all the fields from the table, but in general, a projection is the place where you customised how the data in a table is to be through the calculation view.
+In this case, we are looking at all the fields from the table, but in general, a projection is the place where you can customise what table data is visible through the calculation view.

     Drag all of `Projection_1` onto the Output Columns area.